Tina-Gh/Machine_Learning/README.md

   <b> *36_ANN_Classification_bank churn modeling.ipynb:</b>

   The dataset is "Churn_Modelling.csv".
 This ANN code decides based on the costumers information, which costumers will stay and which of them withdraw from the bank, which is called a "Churn Model"!
 Very useful code for banking applications!!
 In addition, I have uploaded a picture that shows the summary of an ANN with Stocastic Gradient Descent algorithm as "Stochastic_Gradient_Descent.png" for the reference.

+<b> *37_CNN_cat dog detection.ipynb:</b>

+The dataset is "dataset.rar" which contains dog and cat images for both the training set and the test set.
+The final accuracy was 90%!

 <b> *39_PCA_recommender system.ipynb:</b>